josemucv2/Fetchify/README.md

-# Fetchify
+# @jmfetchify/fetchify

-**Fetchify** is a lightweight and flexible HTTP request library for JavaScript/TypeScript applications.
+**@jmfetchify/fetchify** is a lightweight and flexible HTTP request library for JavaScript/TypeScript applications.
 It provides simple configuration management, token-based authentication, and supports request and response interceptors.
 It works seamlessly on both client and server sides.

 ## Features